ollienicholson/air_quality_prediction/README.md

 # Air Quality Index (AQI) Prediction Project

 This project aims to analyze historical air quality data, identify trends, and build a model to predict future AQI levels.
-The project leverages Metaflow for workflow orchestration, alongside other Python libraries for data manipulation, visualization, and machine learning.
+The project leverages Metaflow for workflow orchestration, alongside other Python libraries for data manipulation, visualisation, and machine learning.

 ## Project Overview